 FIN 447/547 Cr.3

 Advanced Financial Analysis

 Offers the students the opportunity for advanced study of topics related to (1) business ethics and professional standards, (2) investment tools, (3) asset valuation, and (4) portfolio management.
 Students will learn how to effectively analyze financial statements, apply statistical models, and evaluate both international and derivative securities.
 Completion of this course will also assist students in preparing for the Level I exam of the Chartered Financial Analyst (CFA) program.
-Department option for Pass/Fail grading.
-Prerequisite: FIN 355, FIN 370, FIN 380; finance major plan; senior standing.
+Department option for pass/fail or letter grade.
+Prerequisite: FIN 355, FIN 370, FIN 380; finance major; senior standing.
 Consent of department.
 Offered Spring.